krother/Python3_Basics_Tutorial/changing_variables.md

 * Put a number into a variable
 * Print the number from a variable on the screen

-In the next lessons, there will be lots of other statements.
+In the next lessons, you will learn to know lots of other statements.

 ## Exercises